-On Feb.
-19, the state health officer announced Alabama has issued quarantine guidance for vaccinated individuals that corresponds with guidance issued by the Centers for Disease Control.
+On June 16, Alabama’s state health officer issued updated quarantine guidance for vaccinated individuals that corresponds with guidance issued by the Centers for Disease Control.
 The state health officer determines the quarantine options for Alabama.

 Voluntary or Mandatory Vaccination for Employees?

 Employers generally have a right to require vaccination, but may want to opt for a voluntary program.